Gensyll/mofan-vtt/README.md

 >
 >If you have any bugs, yell at @gensyll.
 >
 >He's the one coding, I am the writer and sytem creator.
-He does the "real" work.
 >
 >-jyka